-(To watch me talk about the lessons I learned from self-isolation, watch the YouTube video here)
+(To watch me and my brother talk about lessons learned from self-isolation, watch the YouTube video here)

 About a month ago, I made the decision to leave the UK and return to my home in Nigeria.
 This was because my university sent an email advising all international students to return home – we would have the rest of our classes online.
 In less than 48 hours, I packed all my belongings, moved out of my accommodation, and flew back to Nigeria.
 As I was returning from a high-risk country, I was required to self-isolate for 14 days upon my return.